 - a.
 The following sequence should be executed in machine mode and NOT out of a remote ITIM/DTIM. - b.
 Communicate with external agent to initiate cease power-down sequence. - c.
 Poll external agent until steps 1.a and 1.b are completed. - d.
-Disable all interrupts except those related to bus errors/memory corruption. - i.
+Disable all interrupts except those related to bus errors/memory corruption, and IPIs (if using enabled IPI to coordinate power-down sequence among cores). - i.
 Copy contents of any TIMs/LIMs into external memory. - ii.
-Core: if there is an L2 cache, flush it (all addresses at which cacheable physical memory exists). - iii.
+Primary core: if there is an L2 cache, flush it (all addresses at which cacheable physical memory exists). - iii.
 If there is no L2 cache, but there is a data cache, flush it using full-cache variant of CFLUSH.D.L1 if available, or per-line variant if not. - e.
-Disable all interrupts. - f.
+Inform all secondary cores to proceed. - f.
+Wait until cease\from\tile\N is high for all secondary cores.
+Examples of how this can be accomplished: - i.
+Have an off-core-complex memory-mapped register that tracks the state of the cease\from\tile\N signals.
+Primary core polls this register. - ii.
+Wire the cease\from\tile\N signals back into interrupt wires.
+Corresponding interrupts can be disabled along with all others in the first step.
+Primary core polls the interrupt-pending bits for those interrupts. - g.
+Disable all interrupts. - h.
 Execute CEASE instruction.